-On 28 October 2020, the IIJ convened the First Online Expert Meeting on Countering Racially or Ethnically Motivated Violent Extremism (REMVE) under the new IIJ REMVE initiative, which is being implemented with support from the Governments of the United States and the United Kingdom.
+In October 2020, the IIJ convened a First Online Expert Meeting on Countering Racially or Ethnically Motivated Violent Extremism (REMVE) under the new IIJ REMVE Initiative, which is being implemented with support from the Governments of the United States and the United Kingdom.

 The main objective of the IIJ REMVE initiative is to examine how criminal justice actors can most effectively tackle the REMVE phenomenon, drawing from the extensive national experiences of governments in confronting these types of threats – both currently and historically.
 This represents an opportunity for criminal justice practitioners to share and build their capacity in how they are approaching the issues.
 Through a series of Expert Meetings, the IIJ is developing an IIJ Criminal Justice Practitioner’s Guide for Addressing REMVE, with a focus on law enforcement engagement with civil society and relevant community stakeholders.

 This First Online Expert Meeting brought together 43 practitioners and subject-matter experts, among them prosecutors, police officers and investigators, and policymakers, from 15 countries, including Australia, Canada, Estonia, Finland, Germany, Greece, Italy, the Netherlands, Norway, Portugal, Serbia, Slovakia, Sweden, the United Kingdom, and the United States.
 They were joined by representatives of Eurojust, the European Commission (EC), the Council of Europe (COE), Europol, the European Union’s Radicalisation Awareness Network (RAN), the German Institute on Radicalization and De-radicalization Studies (GIRDS), the Organization for Security and Co-operation in Europe (OSCE), the University of Oslo Center for Research on Extremism (C-REX) and the United Nations Office of Counter-Terrorism (UNOCT),